Regulation of Recreational Marijuana for Adult Use in Colorado – Developing a Model for Safe and Effective Marijuana Legalization

 Expanding the Reach of Public Health

-Colorado has begun to reverse the excesses of the drug war and their impact on the mass arrest and incarceration of low-level drug offenders.
+Colorado has begun to reverse the excesses of the drug war and its impact on the mass arrest and incarceration of low-level drug offenders.
 It is essential to raise the voice of health care professionals to balance the dominant role law enforcement plays in determining drug policy.
-Through our partnership with the Colorado Criminal Justice Reform Coalition, we advocate for revenue streams to secure alternatives to incarceration needed to shift our drug policies from a reliance on criminalization toward a health-centered approach.
-Prevention, treatment and behavioral science must play a larger role to lessen the impact of drug misuse.
+Through our partnership with the University Of Colorado School Of Public Health we hosted a New Directions conference that featured experts from Canada, Portugal, and the United States to address Colorado attendees, primarily representing public health, human services, and harm reduction agencies.
+Continuing to build meaningful and productive relationships with these communities and state agencies also working on drug policy issues is a constant priority and will be invaluable as we further ground breaking drug policy reforms in the coming years.

 Lessening the Collateral Consequences of Drug Violations

 Often, the consequences of low-level drug arrests far outweigh the impact of drug misuse itself.
-DPA works to ensure that the collateral consequences many face in Colorado do not guarantee perpetual second class citizenship and the inability to escape the label of drug offender.
-Colorado must address the negative impact drug policies have on recidivism and preventing formerly incarcerated people from re-entering society with a chance to succeed.
+The Drug Policy Alliance works to ensure that the collateral consequences many face in Colorado do not guarantee perpetual second-class citizenship and the inability to escape the labels and stereotypes of having been a ‘drug offender’.
+Colorado must address the negative impact past and current drug policies have on successful re-entry for the formerly incarcerated and develop alternative solutions that address these collateral consequences in order to create environments conducive to change.